nimblehq/flutter-templates/README.md

 ### Maintain the template

 - While implementing a new feature or fixing an issue, there may be a chance to break the functions of `setup.py` script due to the change in the codebase (update the app name, the package directory, etc.).

-- When increasing the app version and build number of the template, `APP_VERSION` and `BUILD_NUMBER` variables should be updated accordingly.

 - To make sure that the `setup.py` script is still working correctly, run the command: